School of Massage Therapy

-The New York College of Health Professions school of Massage Therapy Program is offered as an advanced 72 credit Associate in Occupational Studies (AOS) degree program.
-Graduates of this program are eligible to sit for the New York State licensing exam, as well as to sit for the National Certification Exam for Therapeutic Massage and Bodywork.
+The New York College of Health Professions Massage Therapy program is offered as an advanced 72 credit Associate in Occupational Studies (AOS) degree program.
+Graduates of this program are eligible to sit for the New York State licensing exam, as well as to sit for the Massage Board Licensing Examination.

-New York College of Health Professions School of Massage Therapy Program offers many currently practiced modalities of massage therapy in addition to its core curriculum of European massage therapy, which is based on standard Western anatomy and physiology and Asian bodywork based on the principles of Oriental medicine.
+New York College of Health Professions Massage Therapy Program offers many currently practiced modalities of massage therapy in addition to its core curriculum of European Swedish massage therapy, which is based on standard Western anatomy and physiology and Asian Bodywork based on the principles of oriental medicine.

 Licensed Massage Therapists from accredited schools of massage therapy have their choice of career paths practicing in spas, resorts, gyms and health clubs, on cruise ships, with athletic programs and professional sports teams, in holistic clinics, wellness centers, many prestigious hospitals, or in private practice.
 An advanced massage therapy education can also lead to a career in growing specialties like academics, research, sports medicine and stress management programs.